silentdance/ram/intl.en-US/Quick Start/Set up MFA (optional).md

 Make sure you have installed on your smartphone a virtual MFA application.

-You can also install Google Authenticator, which is also a common MFA application.
+You can install the following virtual MFA applications:

 -   iOS: Install Google Authenticator in App Store.
-The installation method can be found in [iOS-based Google Authenticator installation and use guide](#).
+The installation method can be found in [iOS-based Google Authenticator installation and use guide](../../../../reseller.en-US/User Guide/Google Authenticator installation and user guide/iOS-based Google Authenticator installation and use guide.md#).
 -   Android: Install Google Authenticator in Google Play.
-The installation method can be found in [Android-based Google Authenticator installation and use guide](#).
+The installation method can be found in [Android-based Google Authenticator installation and use guide](../../../../reseller.en-US/User Guide/Google Authenticator installation and user guide/Android-based Google Authenticator installation and use guide.md#).

-For detials about MFA configurations, see guidance provided by Google.
+For details about MFA configurations, see the guidance provided by Google.